dictation-toolbox/dragonfly/dragonfly/engines/backend_sphinx/README.md

 ### Spoken Language Support

 There are only a handful of languages with working language models and dictionaries available [here](https://sourceforge.net/projects/cmusphinx/files/Acoustic%20and%20Language%20Models/), although it is possible to build your own language model [using lmtool](http://www.speech.cs.cmu.edu/tools/lmtool-new.html) or pronunciation dictionary [using lextool](http://www.speech.cs.cmu.edu/tools/lextool.html).
 There are other tools out there as well.
+See more on building a language model [here](https://cmusphinx.github.io/wiki/tutoriallm/).

 You may get errors if your grammars use words that aren't in Pocket Sphinx's loaded pronunciation dictionary and/or language model.
 This can happen if you've misspelled words, if the words aren't written in the same language that the dictionary and language model are for (e.g. US English), or if the words just aren't in the loaded dictionary or language model.